 Litigation may be necessary to enforce our intellectual property rights.
 For example, in August 2018, we filed a complaint against SIMO Holdings Inc., or SIMO, and Skyroam Inc. in the United States District Court for the Northern District of California, claiming infringement of two of our U.S. patents.
 There was a stipulated dismissal of the claim regarding one patent in September 2019.
 The defendants filed answer and counterclaim alleging trade secret misappropriation.
 The court granted our motion to dismiss the counterclaim and dismissed the trade secret misappropriation counterclaim with prejudice on September 12, 2019.
 The lawsuit is currently in discovery stage.
 SIMO also filed petition for inter partes review to United States Patent and Trademark Office (USPTO) in August 2019, alleging that our patent in this litigation is invalid.
-The USPTO denied the petition in February 2020 and SIMO filed a request for rehearing in March 2020, which was denied in May 2020.
+The USPTO denied the petition in February 2020 and SIMO filed a request for rehearing in March 2020.
 We filed three other lawsuits against Shenzhen Skyroam Technology Co., Ltd. in the Intermediate People's Court of Shenzhen in January, September, and November 2019, respectively, claiming patent infringements.
 The first one is currently suspended and awaiting to be resumed.
 The hearing of the second one will be held on June 12, 2020.
-The defendant filed an invalidation petition against patent No. 366.4 in Patent Reexamination Board of National Intellectual Property Administration in PRC in March 2020, the oral hearing of which will be held remotely on July 22, 2020, and the second lawsuit may be suspended but we are still waiting for the court's further notice.
+The defendant filed an invalidation petition against patent No. 366.4 in Patent Reexamination Board of National Intellectual Property Administration in PRC in March 2020 and the second lawsuit may be suspended but we are still waiting for the court's further notice.
 With respect to the third one, the defendant objected on jurisdictional ground on March 19, 2020, but had been ruled against by the court on April 8, 2020.
 The defendant appealed for the above ruling on April 30, 2020, and as of the date of this prospectus, we are waiting for the court's further notice.

 In September 2019, we filed three invalidation petitions against patent No. 612.8 owned by Shenzhen Sibowei'ersi Technology Co., Ltd. and patent No. 342.0 and No. 026.3 owned by Shenzhen Skyroam Technology Co., Ltd. in Patent Reexamination Board of National Intellectual Property Administration in PRC.
 In October 2019, we filed two invalidation petition against patent No. 667.0 and patent No. 821.7 respectively, both of which are jointly owned by Shenzhen Sibowei'ersi Technology Co., Ltd. and Shenzhen Skyroam Technology Co., Ltd. in Patent Reexamination Board of National Intellectual Property Administration in PRC.
-In November 2019, we filed two invalidation petitions against patent No. 021.7 jointly owned by Shenzhen Sibowei'ersi Technology Co., Ltd. and Shenzhen Skyroam Technology Co., Ltd. and patent No. 021.7 jointly owned by Shenzhen Sibowei'ersi Technology Co., Ltd. and Shenzhen Skyroam Technology Co., Ltd. and patent No. 344.2 owned by Shenzhen Skyroam Technology Co., Ltd. and patent No. 342.0, patent No. 026.3, we are informed that the oral hearing will be held remotely on June 18, 2020.
-For the invalidation petition against patent No. 667.0, the oral hearing was held on May 22, 2020.
+In November 2019, we filed two invalidation petitions against patent No. 021.7 jointly owned by Shenzhen Sibowei'ersi Technology Co., Ltd. and Shenzhen Skyroam Technology Co., Ltd. and patent No. 344.2 owned by Shenzhen Skyroam Technology Co., Ltd. in Patent Reexamination Board of National Intellectual Property Administration in PRC.
+For the invalidation petition against patent No. 342.0, patent No. 026.3, we are informed that the oral hearing will be held remotely on June 18, June 18.
+For the invalidation petition against patent No. 667.0, the oral hearing was held on May 22, 2022.
 To date, except for patent No. 612.8, the validity of which remain untouched according to the Examination Decision issued by the State Intellectual Property Office of the PRC on April 28, 2020, the final decisions of other petitions are yet to be concluded.